rithikasilva/readme-lol-stats/project_details.md

 - [x] For how many seconds did I CC people in the last X matches?
 - [x] How many abilities did I use in the last X matches?
 - [x] How many solokills in the last X matches?
+- [x] Total takedowns in the last X matches?

 ### Extension Questions In Progress/Wanted
 Which questions we actually want answered need to be decided.